marcsalvador/loading-system/README.md

-# Getting Started with ASP.NET Web API
+# Getting Started with ASP.NET Web API and Angular CLI

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) and ASP.NET Web API